jax-ml/jax/docs/201/shard-map.md

 By reading this tutorial, you'll learn how to use `shard_map` to get full control over your multi-device code.
 You'll see in detail how it composes with `jax.jit`'s automatic parallelization and `jax.grad`'s automatic differentiation.
 We'll also give some basic examples of neural network parallelization strategies.

-We'll assume this tutorial is being run in an environment with eight devices:
+This tutorial uses eight devices, which we simulate here on CPU:

 ```{code-cell}
 import jax